appleseedcarrot/Script-Writer/README.md

 The following sections are dedicated to marking progress and key moments that helped me learn OpenGL.

+### August 2, 2024

+- Force OpenGL Core Version to work on MacOS
+- M1 Macbook incorrectly loaded OpenGL 2.1 instead of the requested 4.1 -> Fixed by using Core Profile and Requesting 4.1 after SDL was initialized
+-
 ### August 1, 2024

 - Added Freetype2 as a dependency